Jim Shannon: DUP MP in tears as he questions No 10 drinks party

 Mr Lewis said Boris Johnson had done "phenomenal work" during the pandemic, and other areas but said Ms Gray needed "freedom" to complete her investigation thoroughly.

-He added that he "totally understood the anger and frustration" people felt across the UK when they were following restrictions, and then seeing the reports of rules being broken
+He added that he "totally understood the anger and frustration" people felt across the UK when they were following restrictions, and then seeing the reports of rules being broken.